Ferlab-Ste-Justine/openstack-kubernetes-cluster/README.md

   ip: <ip address of the master>
 }
 ```
-- load_balancer: id and ip of the load balancer taking the following format:
+- load_balancer: id and ip of the load balancer taking the following format (if a load balancer is not provisioned, the values will be the empty string):
 ```
 {
   id: <id of the master>